-All you need to do is substitute the upholstery fabric for your old jeans by cutting it apart at the seams and either finding pieces that match the shape of your chair or sewing it together into bigger pieces as needed.
+All you need to do is substitute the upholstery fabric for pieces of denim cut from your old jeans by cutting it apart at the seams and either finding pieces that match the shape of your chair or sewing it together into bigger pieces as needed.

 Sofa Organiser from Old Jeans

-Instead of cutting the panels for the pockets like they have you should measure to see if you can cut the larger panel from the back of your jeans to keep the two back pockets in situ and then sew the legs together to get the length.
+Instead of cutting the panels for the pockets like they have you could measure to see if you can cut the larger panel from the back of your jeans to keep the two back pockets in situ and then sew the legs together to get the length.

 Upcycled Jeans Doorstop

-Here at Upcycle My Stuff we love a detailed Vicky Myers Tutorial, so when we found this one for a denim doorstop upcycled from old jeans with a super cute leather handle we just had to add it to this list!
+Here at Upcycle My Stuff we love a detailed Vicky Myers Tutorial, so when we found this one for a denim doorstop upcycled from unwanted denim with a super cute leather handle we just had to add it to this list!

 Jewellery made from Upcycled Denim

 The simplest of the ideas above are clearly the earrings and all you would need to recreate them is a needle and thread (invisible thread would work will for this) and some jewellery making earring hooks.

 Chevron Patterned Denim Pillow

-If you have a few pairs of old jeans of a similar weight this fab chevron patterned cushion cover project could be for you.
+If you have a few pairs of old jeans of a similar weight in different shades then this fab chevron patterned cushion cover project could be for you.

 Denim Diamonds Slow Quilting Project

 This is a super impressive denim quilt made by Dan Rouse.
 He said it was a 5 year work in progress.

 Denim Yarn Woven Rug

-If you are looking to upcycle your old jeans without making it super obvious that is what you’ve done, Liljan Lumo’s tutorial on how to weave a rug from denim yarn made from your old jeans might be just the project you’ve been looking for.
+If you are looking to upcycle your old jeans without making it super obvious that is what you’ve done, Liljan Lumo’s tutorial on how to weave a denim rug from denim yarn made from your old jeans might be just the project you’ve been looking for.